Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Materials and Methods

-Therefore, given $\xi$, the median of $\psi_i$ is $Y_i= (B_ie^\xi+b_i)/(1+e^\xi) \, \forall i = 1,2, \dots, m$.
-Then it is easy to show that the natural choice of a uniform prior on $Y_i\sim U(b_i, B_i)$ for all $i=1, \dots, m$ implies a standard logistic density for $\xi$.
+Therefore, given $\xi$, the median of $\psi_i$ is $Y_i= (B_ie^\xi+b_i)/(1+e^\xi) \, \forall i \in \{1, \dots, m\}$.
+Then, it is easy to show that the natural choice of a uniform prior on $Y_i\sim U(b_i, B_i)$ for all $i \in \{1, \dots, m\}$ implies a standard logistic density for $\xi$.

-\subsection{Previous work}
+\subsubsection{Previous Work}

-Apart form the prior specification, the model described in the previous sections, is the one proposed by \citet{zhuang2020}.
+Apart form the prior specification, the model described in previous sections is the one proposed by \citet{zhuang2020}.
 We restrict our discussion to the case where each copula expression has one parameter only.
-Their prior can be stated as follows
+Their prior can be stated as follows.

-There is no a unique choice for the distributions of $(\sigma^2, \lambda, \delta)$, although the Authors suggest to use weakly informative priors, for example inverse gamma densities with small parameters or, in alternative, an objective prior, for example an improper uniform prior.
-However one can prove that in the second case the posterior distribution can't be proper, no matter what the sample size is.
-We show this result in the Appendix.
-Moreover even the first solution is not feasible since it tends to hide the problem rather than solving it \citet{berger2006}.
+There is no unique choice for the distributions of $(\sigma^2, \lambda, \delta)$, although the authors suggest using weakly informative priors, for example, inverse gamma densities with small hyperparameters values or, as an alternative, an objective prior: for example, an improper uniform prior.
+However, one can prove that, in the second case, the posterior distribution cannot be proper no matter what the sample size is.
+We show this result in Appendix \ref{app1}.
+When the posterior distribution is improper, the resulting summary statistics are meaningless.
+In fact, the Markov Chain implied by the MCMC does not have a limiting distribution so the Ergodic theorem does not hold and the posterior is completely useless.
+Moreover, even the first solution is not feasible.
+In fact, when an improper prior produces an improper posterior, using a vague proper prior can typically hide---not solve---the problem.
+In these cases, in fact, as shown in \citet{berger2006} (p.
+398), the use of a vague prior approximating an improper prior typically concentrates the posterior mass on some boundary of the parameter space.